falconsmilie/phospy/docs/validation-and-parity.md

 pytest
 ```

-`pytest` runs the whole collected suite.
-The split commands are more useful when you want to keep the release gate easy
+Use the split commands when you want the release gate to stay easy to reason about.
-to
-reason about.

 ## Regenerating R Fixtures